ncmhe/ncmhe.github.io/index.md

 # Program Schedule

 The inaugural event is scheduled as a half-day workshop, but the presentations are spreaded to meet the presenters' time zone preferences.
 The following is the finalized schedule.
-Each talk is 20 min long and there will be 10 min for question and answers (also used for transitions).
+Each talk is 20 min long and there will be 10 min for questions and answers (also used for transitions).

 - Oral Session 1: Friday, January 8, 12am-5am UTC